-Today, Clayton is the epicenter of our IT undergraduate teaching programs.
-Our activities here focus on games and multimedia, computer science, computational science, software engineering, and business information systems.
+Clayton is the center of our IT undergraduate teaching programs.
+Our activities here cover games and multimedia, computer science, computational science, software engineering, business information systems and more.
 Clayton is also the home of our Centre for Data Science, the Monash Swarm Robotics Laboratory, and Cave2.

 Established in 1998, Monash Malaysia was our first international campus.
 There are currently more than 4,500 students and 500 staff.
 About one quarter of the students are international.
 The campus is located in Bandar Sunway, about 18km from central Kuala Lumpur.

 The School of Information Technology, Malaysia, offers a Bachelor of Computer Science, a Master of Business Information Systems, Master of Philosophy and PhD courses, with a particular focus on giving students practical skills and experience.
 Our Malaysian school’s links with industries means that industry-based learning opportunities can take on an international significance.

 Monash South Africa is located in the growing suburb Ruimsig, 25km north of Johannesburg's city centre.
 It has over 2,750 students and it focuses on helping the region meet diverse social, educational and economic issues.
 The campus has a strong volunteering ethic, and many students give up their time to help disadvantaged children with their school work.